RamezIssac/django-slick-reporting/README.rst

 Django Slick Reporting
 ======================

-A one stop reports and analytics tool for Django
+A one stop reports engine with batteries included.

 What it does:
 -------------

-Given a model that contains some data *(ex: an OrderLine Model)*; Slick Reporting allows you to compute any kind of stats (Sum, AVG, etc.. ) over any field.
+Given a model that contains some data *(ex: an OrderLine Model)*; Slick Reporting allows you to compute any kind of stats (Sum, AVG, etc.. ) over any field using simple and intuitive analogy.
 It also allow you to use those computation units in a time series and cross tab.

 Features